-In the March 2023 Private Placement and the April 2023 Private Placement (each as defined below), the Company raised total gross proceeds of Cdn\$20,524,000, or net proceeds of Cdn\$19,158,495.
+The March and April 2023 Private Placement raised total gross proceeds of Cdn\$20,524,000, or net proceeds of Cdn\$19,158,495.
 The Company previously disclosed that net proceeds from these financings would be used for working capital and general corporate purposes.
 The following table sets out the amounts spent by the Company on working capital and general and administrative expenses during the year ending December 31, 2023.

-December 31, 2023

-Exploration Expenditures (working capital) General and Administrative Expenses \$ 11,623,727 1,119,320

-Total \$ 12,743,047
+December 31, 2023 Exploration Expenditures (working capital) \$ 11,623,727 General and Administrative Expenses 1,119,320 Total \$ 12,743,047

-\ Includes, without limitation, property maintenance fees, option payments, assays, geophysical work, metallurgical test work, hyperspectral work, cultural and archeological work, acquisition costs and drilling costs.
+Includes, without limitation, property maintenance fees, option payments, assays, geophysical work, metallurgical test work, hyperspectral work, cultural and archaeological work, acquisition costs and drilling costs.